 Insufficient Obfuscation, RASP, Weak Jailbreak/Root Detection

-As with all consumer mobile apps, a super app maker has no control over the security posture of the user’s device, and no guarantee that the app will be run by a real user or on a real device.
+As with all consumer mobile apps, a super app maker has no control over the security posture of the end user’s device, and no guarantee that the app will be run by a real user or on a real device.
 Makers of super apps design their apps for real users, and often don’t account for the bad or malicious user, hacker or even friendly security researcher.
 In our line of work, we’ve seen code scanning vendors have a field day with Super Apps, running the super apps on jailbroken or rooted devices, devices infected with mobile malware, or older operating systems that lack the latest OS security updates.
-Code scanning vendors often point out that components of the super app may not be sufficiently obfuscated, leaving the entire super app exposed.
-Or the apps may not be tamper-resistant or might be susceptible to jailbreak bypass, root hiding, dynamic binary instrumentation (DBI), session hijacking using tools like Charles Proxy or BurpSuite, or abuse of Frida and other common pen-testing tools.
+Or the source code may not be sufficiently obfuscated or tamper-resistant or might be susceptible to jailbreak bypass, root hiding, dynamic binary instrumentation (DBI), session hijacking using tools like Charles Proxy or BurpSuite, or abuse of Frida and other common pen-testing tools.
 This is important because Super Apps have to pass code scans or other DevSecOps processes to meet release timelines or satisfy regulatory compliance objectives.
 Failing these tests, of course, can stall releases – something no one wants, ever.

 Dynamic Attacks, Credential Stuffing, and IVT Against Super Apps